aws-john/simple-lambda-stopinator-for-ec2/README.md

 ---

-## Stopinator Type 2: Stop instances after given duration
+## Stopinator Type 2: Stop/Terminate/Notify instances after given duration

-- Will Stop any running Amazon EC2 instance with a `Stop-After` tag
+Use this stopinator to stop/terminate instances after they have been running for a given duration.

+It can also send reminder notifications to an Amazon SNS topic at various durations.

+**Tag Names** (in priority order):
-- Will Terminate any running Amazon EC2 instance with a `Terminate-After` tag
+- 'Terminate-After': Terminate instance
-- The tag Value indicates running duration (eg `30m`, `24h`)

-Schedule this Lambda function to run at regular intervals (eg every 5 minutes) to check the instances.

----

-## Stopinator Type 3: The Ultimate Stopinator!

-This AWS Lambda function will **start and stop instances at given times and durations**.

-It can also **notify** about instances left running.

-Add a tag to instances:

-- `sls-stop-after`: Stop instance after given duration
+- 'Stop-After': Stop instance
-- `sls-terminate-after`: Terminate instance after given duration
-- `sls-notify-after`: Notify about running instance after given duration
-- `sls-last-checked`: Used by SLS to track previous notification times (internal use only)

-- `sls-start-at`: The time of day to start an instance
-- `sls-stop-at`: The time of day to stop an instance
-- `sls-terminate-at`: The time of day to terminate an instance
+- 'Notify-After': Send SNS notification if still running (For multiple notifications, use 'Notify-After1', 'Notify-After2', etc)

+**Tag Value:** Indicates running duration (eg '30m', '1.5h', 24h')

-Schedule this Lambda function to run at regular intervals (eg every 5 minutes)
+Schedule this Lambda function to run at regular intervals (eg every 5 minutes) using Amazon CloudWatch Events.

-(Still a work-in-progress)